pydeep9026/GPA-Calculator/README.md

 ## v4 <br>
 added "0" to range slider for credits<br>
-set default value to null for credits
+set default value to null for grades